CARDBOARD BOX GINGERBREAD HOUSE!

 The main part is to find a squarish box that will be the structure of your house, then work around that.

-SOME USEFUL TIPS!
+SOME USEFUL FACTS!

-• When I need to find the centre or half of an odd shape and measuring is difficult, I find cutting a strip of paper the length of the item to measure, make sure ths strip reaches each end, then fold in half mark it with a pen, then transfer this to your shape holding the length of the paper against your shape mark the centre from the paper onto your item.
+• When I need to find the centre or half of an odd shape and measuring is difficult, I find cutting a strip of paper the length of the item to measure, making sure the strip reaches each end, then fold in half mark it with a pen, then transfer this to your shape holding the length of the paper against your shape mark the centre from the paper onto your item.

 • If your box for the house has a base, then you will be fine, but if it’s hollow then you will need to glue it to a square cardboard base to stabilise it, hence making it firm, then you can go ahead and attach the roof onto it.

-• Before you paint on all parts you can draw in the windows, door and roof with a pencil, although it’s pretty straight forward, if you have a Gingerbread house to hand you can copy the markings or you can make up what you like.
+• Before you paint on all parts you can draw in the windows, door and roof with a pencil, although it’s pretty straightforward, if you have a Gingerbread house to hand you can copy the markings or you can make up what you like.

 • When using the hot glue gun, be careful as wax can get very hot and can burn your hands.